Mum dying from cancer refused permission to take son out of school for family's last ever holiday

 A mother with terminal cancer was refused permission to take her son out of school during term-time so they could have their last ever holiday together because it was not an "exceptional circumstance."

-Angela Rose wrote to her eight-year-old son Carlo's school begging them to be allowed to share a last holiday together, explaining she may only have months to live.
+Angela Rose wrote to her eight-year-old son Carlo's school in the UK begging them to be allowed to share a last holiday together, explaining she may only have months to live.

 However, school chiefs refused her request saying leave could only be granted to pupils in "exceptional circumstances", the MailOnline reported.